-First of all, a stray cat most likely has fleas, ticks, and other creepy crawlies that they’ve picked up while roaming the wild.
+First of all, a stray cat most likely has fleas, ticks, and other creepy crawlies.
+Secondly, they may be overdue for worming medication and vaccinations.

 Furthermore, if the stray is a tom cat, then you’ll want to have him neutered before bringing him into the house or letting him continue to roam your property.
-And if the stray hasn’t been kept indoors for some time, getting him or her adjusted to “pet life” (using the litter box, not scratching his claws on your furniture, etc.) may be harder than you think, especially if the cat has been on his own for a long while.
+And if the stray hasn’t been kept indoors for some time, getting him or her adjusted to “pet life” may be harder than you think.
+Litter box training, scratching and chewing will be on the cards.
+Especially if the cat has been on his own for a long while.

 If a stray seems apprehensive of you but isn’t acting aggressive, then taming it might involve continuing to feed it while increasing the amount of time that you spend with the cat.

 So for instance, you could sit near the cat while it eats.
 Eventually, the cat may become curious and approach you once they’re done chowing down.
-If the cat reacts in this way (as opposed to running off as soon as they’ve swallowed the last morsel), then you might attempt to pet the cat.
+If the cat reacts in this way, then you might attempt to pet the cat.